-We anticipate continued reduction in Allowed Revenue forecasts in real terms across the remainder of RIIO-1, with closing revenue currently forecast to be 9.5% lower than opening positions.
-Please see page 48 in our SPO for our detailed revenue commentary.
+We anticipate continued reduction in Allowed Revenue forecasts across the remainder of RIIO-1, with closing revenue currently forecast to be 9.5% lower than opening positions.
+For more detailed revenue commentary see section 6 (pages 57-70) of our SPO.

-Relative to the RIIO-1 Final Proposals, we expect total allowed revenue for the price control period to be around £387m lower in 2018/19 prices.
-The chart below summarises our current allowed revenue projections for RIIO-1 in 2018/19 prices.
+Relative to the RIIO-1 Final Proposals, we expect total allowed revenue for the price control period to be around £399m lower in 2019/20 prices.
+The chart below summarises our current allowed revenue projections for RIIO-1 in 2019/20 prices.